pjbiggs/CconcisusGenomospecies/README.md

 * R version 3.5 and above.
 This has to be directly accessible from the path.
 * MySQL
 * NCBI Blast+.
 Executables are accessed via the folder, not necessarilly from the path.
 * The COGsoft suite of programs, which have to be compiled locally to work.
-These are available at: [sourceforge] (https://sourceforge.net/projects/cogtriangles/).
+These are available at: [sourceforge](https://sourceforge.net/projects/cogtriangles/).
 Alternatively the tar file COGsoft.201204.tar can be found at ftp://ftp.ncbi.nih.gov/pub/wolf/COGs/COGsoft.
 Executables are accessed via the installation folder, not necessarilly from the path.

 ## Script description